gumob/TLDExtractSwift/README.md

 ![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)

 # TLDExtractSwift
-<code>TLDExtract</code> is a pure Swift library to allows you to get the public suffix of a domain name using [the Public Suffix List](http://www.publicsuffix.org).<br/>
+<code>TLDExtract</code> is a pure Swift library to allows you to get the public suffix of a domain name using [the Public Suffix List](http://www.publicsuffix.org).
+You can find alternatives for other languages at [publicsuffix.org](https://publicsuffix.org/learn/).<br/>

 ## What are domains?